The Joy of

 2000 5,629 57

 Moreover, the national debt is not like debts you and I might incur.
 It is money that we, through our collective representative the government, have borrowed from ourselves.
 Our personal debt is external; it's owed to others.
 Most of the national debt is internal; it's money we owe to ourselves.
-Although some of the debt is owned by foreign interests, three-fourths of it is held by U.S. creditors.
+Although some of the debt is owned by foreign interests, two-thirds of it is held by U.S. creditors.
 In fact, the largest creditor of the government is the government itself!
-About 50 percent of the national debt is owned by government agencies -- mostly federal, but some state and local.
+Over 40 percent of the national debt is owned by government agencies -- mostly federal, but some state and local.

 The national debt need not be repaid in the same sense that private debt must be repaid.
 Most government debt is in the form of short-term Treasury bills that mature every 90 days.
 When one set of Treasury bills matures, the government simply pays them off by selling more.
 As long as it offers competitive rates of return on "safe" bonds, the government will be able to refinance or "roll over" its debt indefinitely.
 As a result, we need not worry about burdening our children with repayment.
 They won't repay the debt.
 Like us, they will refinance and pass it on.